 ClassCastException when the current execution context is that of a Java thread.
+An exception will be thrown on line 12, where the first opening bracket is line one, of the handler above.

 The index into the initial memory area stack of the initial memory area of the current RealtimeThread.